MMV-Lab/im2im-paper/manuscript.md

 ## Data availability

-All data used in this work were from public repositories, released with other publications.
+All data used in this work were from open-accessible public repositories, released with other publications under open-source licenses.
 The scripts we used to download and re-organize the data can be found in our release repository: https://github.com/MMV-Lab/mmv_im2im/tree/main/paper_configs/prepare_data

 ## Conflict of interest